Rouselos/responsive-content/README.md

 Documentation to follow soon.

-In the meantime, here's a site with responsive content: http://thechap.net/
+In the meantime here's a site with (subtly) responsive content: http://thechapmagazine.co.uk/